MellowNight/AetherVisor/README.md

 Here is an overview of how AetherVisor's features are implemented, along with a description with : https://mellownight.github.io/2023/01/19/AetherVisor.html.

-In the writeup, I mentioned multiple potential bugs that I wrote band-aid fixes for in AetherVisor.
+In the writeup, I mentioned multiple potential bugs that I wrote band-aid solutions for.
 If you experience any of these bugs, feel free to open an issue and propose a fix.

 ## Features
 ### Syscall hooks via MSR_LSTAR